yogthos/clojure-error-message-catalog/README.md

 ### Error file name

 Errors are submitted as markdown files (i.e. `.md`).
-The file name would be very close to the `cause`.
+The file name would be very close to the exception.

 For example, let's take an exception: